 Types of Gene Mutations and the Conditions They Cause

 Some of these mutations are familial, passed from one generation to the next.
-A very small percentage of colorectal cancers – only about 5 percent – are inherited gene mutations.
+A very small percentage of colorectal cancers – only about 5 percent – are inherited gene mutations, linking genetics and colorectal cancer.
 Researchers now have a better understanding of these DNA changes and the effects they have on the growth of cells.
 They have identified a handful of syndromes and conditions affected by the mutations of specific genes.

 The APC gene is a tumor suppressor gene that keeps cell growth in check.
 Inherited changes in the APC gene turn off the “brake” of cellular growth, which causes polyps to grow in the colon.
 In time, cancer will almost always develop in one or more of these polyps.
 Conditions such as familial adenomatous polyposis (FAP) and Gardner syndrome are the result of inherited changes in the APC gene.